Central and Southern Ohio's only attorney certified by the OSBA as a specialist in both

 Are you prepared?

 Sound human resource policies, together with proper documentation, can significantly reduce your legal risk and can help head off problems before they begin.
-Clients benefit from our free quarterly newsletter and critical legal updates.
+Clients benefit from critical legal updates.
 Call us to find out how we can help your business with expertly prepared employee handbooks, employment contracts, employment applications, severance agreements, and non-complete/non-disclosure agreements.

 What you don’t know can hurt you.